blockending/jiraclient/README.md

    and so on.
 The predefined issue `TEST-1` continues to return `200`.
 2. **Run the console app** from Visual Studio or Rider:
    - Open the solution `JiraClient.sln`.
-   - Set `JiraClient.Sample` as the startup project.
+   - Set `MetricsClientSample` as the startup project.
    - Run the application.
 It will fetch the issue `TEST-1` from the mock service and print the JSON.

 ## Azure DevOps Build